Notifications

 Pro tip

 If you sell products that don't have a product ID (e.g., private label or handmade jewelry), you can request a UPC or GTIN exemption to sell these items on Walmart.com.
-To request an exemption, you’ll need to reach out to Seller Support in Seller Center.
-Select the Help button in the Seller Center menu bar and follow this path: Items and inventory > Request exemption > UPC Exemption
+To request an exemption, select the Help button in the Seller Center menu bar to contact Support.

 Tell us what you think